RealDeuce/bfrd-obsidian/Character Classes/Mechanist.md

 ## Inspire
 When you make an ability check while touching the shard (regardless of its current form), you can spend 1 charge to roll a d6 and add the number rolled to your check result.
 ## Transform
-While touching the shard, you can use an action to transform it into any type of nonmagical weapon or shield or into any object of Medium size or smaller.
+While touching the shard, you can use an action and expend 1 charge to transform it into any type of nonmagical weapon or shield or object of Medium size or smaller.
 The object appears in an unoccupied space within 10 feet of you, but the chosen space must contain a surface or liquid capable of supporting the object.
 If the object you create is of an appropriate size to be worn or held, you can choose for the object to appear in your hand or on your person.
 The total value (in gold pieces) of an object created can’t be more than 20 × your mechanist level.

-A transformed shard remains in its new form until you die, use an action to return it to its original state, or use an action to transform it again.
+A transformed shard remains in its new form until you die, use an action to return it to its original state (expending no charges), or use an action to transform it again.
 No matter what shape the shard assumes, those who handle the shard can sense something strange about its nature.
 The shard can’t be passed off as a typical item for purposes of buying and selling.
 # Augment
 *2nd-Level Mechanist Feature*
 You gain the ability to channel magical energy into items.
 To use this ability, you must spend 1 hour focusing on the item that you wish to augment while remaining in physical contact with it (which can be done as part of a short or long rest).